xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

 1. Install the [XMTP client SDK for JavaScript](https://github.com/xmtp/xmtp-js).

-   The SDK provides an XMTP message API client that enables your "hello world" app to communicate with the XMTP network.
+   The SDK provides an XMTP message API client that enables your "GM Bot" app to communicate with the XMTP network.
 In the `my-app` directory, run:

    ```bash
    npm i --save @xmtp/xmtp-js